-Client : The management client for which the configuration below applies (console, telent, ssh, http, https).
+Client: The management client for which the configuration below applies (console, telnet, ssh, http., https).

 type dropdown: select no, local, radius, or tacacs.
-You can also select redirect for http.
+You can also select 'redirect http to https'.

 Methods: Authentication Method can be set to one of the following values: